 I would like some ideas on making decorative ladies' fun hats for a family reunion.
 Everyone has to make one and I have no idea where to start.
 Please help.

 I have seen some inexpensive straw hats at Michael's from time to time.
 I would purchase these hats.
-Also take some flower, ribbon, and other cute decorations such as dried leaves and small plastic pieces of fruit or berries.

 Go to the dollar store.
 Get a baseball cap or sunhat.
 Buy ribbons, buttons and glitter.
 Also get fabric paint and hot glue.
 Let everyone have fun creating a personalized hat.